ThinkInvis/RoR2-TinkersSatchel/ModMeta/README.md

 	- Now has a configurable announcement for items dropped when the boss dies (item tier counts, total item count, or nothing).
 - All unlock achievement icons now display with the correct background (instead of no background).
 - Updated TILER2 dependency to 6.3.0.

-**1.11.0** *The Science!
-Update, Part 2*

-- ADDED INTERACTABLES: Item Drone!
-- ADDED ITEMS/EQUIPMENTS: Lodestone, Defibrillator!
-- Balance pass.
-	- Buffed Go-Faster Stripes' effect on Engineer's missiles (35 m/s --> 50 m/s).
-	- Go-Faster Stripes blast-jumping on Engineer and Bandit now resets vertical velocity.
-	- RC Controller now causes Equipment Drones to activate equipment.
-	- Pixie Tube may now proc on primary skill once every 5 seconds (allows effects on characters with only a primary skill, e.g. some monsters).
-- Artifact of Safekeeping:
-	- Now displays a chat message for each item taken by the teleporter boss.
-	- Vastly improved item drop trajectories (notably: much smaller chance to send items off cliffs).
-		- Item droplets will now try to find clear trajectories towards open navigation graph nodes.
-		- If not enough clear paths exist around the boss, will try scanning from the teleporter instead.
-		- If both methods fail to find any nodes, items will launch in a fixed circle around the teleporter.
-	- Hooks made more compatible with other mods.
-- Fixed missing TILER2 AutoConfigUpdateActions on many items (changing some configs mid-game would not immediately update language and/or character stats).
-- Updated R2API dependency to 4.3.5.
-- Updated TILER2 dependency to 6.2.0.